ibadlaskar/Assam-University/README.md

 # AUS

-In this repository you will find Assam University BCS Practical Question Solution
+In this repository you will find Assam University BCS (Computer Science/BCA )Practical Question Solution